 Promote Economic Justice

-□ All housing developments within the Hill District must minimize the displacement of residents and businesses.
-The property is currently vacant - no residents or businesses will be displaced
+\Box All housing developments within the Hill District must minimize the displacement of residents and businesses.

 □ All development plans must include first source hiring provisions within the project labor agreements for all stages of work at any development site.